adrmille/keycloak-demo/README.md

 # keycloak-demo
+This project contain informations to help setup a quick demo of Keycloack

-See wiki page for all informations
+See wiki page for setup related informations
 https://github.com/adrmille/keycloak-demo/wiki